hackclub/hackpad/hackpads/anubis/README.md

 ﻿# Anubis
 A not-so-little hackpad with 14 keys (12 in a matrix and 2 direct wired) and two EC11 rotary encoders.
+This was a last minute endeavor, and this is actually the first ever Hack Club thing I'm participating in, so yay!
+I did have some experience with F360 before but KiCad was a bit unfun and I found it a bit clunky, especially with figuring out how to make renders work fine.
+My firmware is a bit whack and I do apologize if it doesn't completely work, because I went with what I thought were good sources on how to program using KMK.
 ![Everything put together in Fusion:](https://i.postimg.cc/KzHPW6c1/Screenshot-2025-02-20-at-10-09-38-PM.png)
 ![PCB in KiCad:](https://i.postimg.cc/2yLQN032/Screenshot-2025-02-20-at-10-30-24-PM.png)
 ![3D View of Hackpad:](https://i.postimg.cc/PNGmX1wh/Screenshot-2025-02-20-at-10-30-38-PM.png)